 Indecent Images Solicitors

-Being arrested or charged with producing, possession or distributing indecent images of children or extreme pornography can be very distressing, with the potential for a prison sentence if convicted, as well as the possibility of losing your reputation, career and family.
-Our team can provide a same day, including out of hours appointment from £500 plus VAT.
+Being arrested or charged with producing, possession or distributing indecent images of children or extreme pornography can be very distressing.
+The potential sentences for indecent images can be severe, as well as the possibility of losing your reputation, career and family.
+Our team can provide a same day, including out of hours, appointment from £500 plus VAT.

 It is considered an offence to take, to permit to be taken, to make, to possess, show or to distribute an image of a child posed or pictured indecently, for example, in a sexual way.
 This could also include images of adults involved in an indecent act where a child is present but not themselves portrayed indecently.